chsasank/chsasank.github.io/_posts/2020-09-13-nvidia-arm-sale.md

 Nvidia has [announced](https://www.theverge.com/2020/9/13/21435507/nvidia-acquiring-arm-40-billion-chips-ai-deal) that it is buying ARM for more than $40 billion.
 [Rumors and news](https://news.ycombinator.com/item?id=24009177) about the acquisition have been going around since at least August but is confirmed by Nvidia in September.
 [Everybody](https://www.ft.com/content/4970848d-7821-45dc-b8cb-211036be5d30) is [concerned](https://tech.newstatesman.com/business/hermann-hauser-nvidia-destroy-arm) [about](https://ownsnap.com/us-government-should-block-nvidia-from-acquiring-arm-open-source-is-in-danger-zone/) the [acquisition](https://ownsnap.com/us-government-should-block-nvidia-from-acquiring-arm-open-source-is-in-danger-zone/) [including](https://www.telegraph.co.uk/technology/2020/08/10/arm-sale-softbank-tragedy-tech-sector-says-former-city-minister/) [ARM's](https://www.bbc.com/news/technology-53678506) [co-founders](https://hothardware.com/news/arm-co-founders-question-nvidias-motives-softbank-deal) [themselves]((https://phonemantra.com/arm-co-founders-fear-nvidia-takeover/)).
 If so much has already been said about this, what's the point of this post?
 This post aims to add artificial intelligence (AI) to the conversation.
-To understand this point, we have to step back a bit and examine the history and business models of key players.
+To understand this point, we have to step back a bit and examine the history and business models of key players and technologies.
 I aim to keep the conversation accessible to someone unacquainted with technology and hence the length.

 ## Background: History and Business of AI and Computers